M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 Icons-size: 24px
 Font-color: #ffffff

-#### Metadata form
+#### Metadata Form
 {:.rightcol}

 ![Metadata form location](Page-layout-rightpane-metadataform.png){:.borderless .leftcol}

 {:.rightcol}
-Metadata form is the place where you can view or even change properties of the selected object or functions.
+The `Metadata Form` displays the properties of the selected object.
+Depending on your access rights, you may also be able to edit some of the properties.
+The layout is largely driven by the class of the selected object, but can be customised using [Metadata Card Configuration rules](/Built-In/Metadata-Card-Configuration/).

 {:.rightcol}
 **Style and layout parameters:**